Apartment Renovation Cost Lake Garda 2026: €/m² Prices

 Lake Garda apartment renovation prices in 2026 are predictable if you know what you're looking for.
 The surprises come from decisions not made in time, quotes without line-item detail, and contractors picked for low price rather than solidity.
 A good design saves 15-25% on the final total, even after paying for proper upfront design.

 If you're considering a purchase on Lake Garda and want to understand how much an apartment renovation costs in your specific case, the first step is a site visit.
-In an hour we read the property's condition, identify the critical points (services, damp, constraints), discuss your real expectations on budget, timeline, and quality, and give you a realistic quote range with ±15% accuracy from the first meeting.
+In an hour, a preliminary review can outline the property's condition, flag points for further assessment (services, damp, constraints), discuss budget, timeline and quality, and establish a preliminary cost range.
+Technical and building-services checks remain with the appointed licensed professionals.

 Have a project in mind?